mui/material-ui/docs/src/pages/styles/advanced/advanced-pt.md

 # Avançado

-<p class="description">Advanced Usage.</p>
+<p class="description">Esta seção aborda o uso mais avançado de @material-ui/styles.</p>

-## Theming
+## Temas

-Add a `ThemeProvider` to the top level of your app to access the theme down the React's component tree.
-Then, you can access the theme object in the style functions.
+Add a `ThemeProvider` to the top level of your app to pass the theme down the React component tree.
+Then, you can access the theme object in style functions.

 ```jsx
 import { ThemeProvider } from '@material-ui/styles';